vsbirkhaug/officebot/tdd.md

 ## Technology Stack

-* Node.js - Accomodating JavaScript on the serverside, this is my main anchoring platform for the project.
-The core code is all written in JavaScript and listens like a web server for incomming messages.
+* Node.js - Accommodating JavaScript on the server side, this is my main anchoring platform for the project.
+The core code is all written in JavaScript and listens like a web server for incoming messages.
 * NPM - Libraries are very important so having a good package manager is also useful, NPM is the standard node.js package manager.
 * Redis - Used for storing persistent data, this may not be the best idea but it's light weight and easy to use.
 In the future a relational database may be needed but currently we can serialise JSON directly against a key which is working well for things like "teams" and "settings".
 * BotFramework (BotBuilder) - Acting as a base sdk, the BotFramework from Microsoft is giving some core capabilities like sending and receiving messages.
 This project seems to be stretching it though and may result in feature contributions.